Regesin/TelegramBot/README.md

   As seen in below image token is marked in red colour
   ```
 ![](https://github.com/Regesin/telegrambot/blob/main/telegrambotfather.png)

--Copy the token for later usage
+>Copy the token for later usage